Flashback083/PixelmonCookbook/ProjectSetup.md

 ### Forge MDK

-Now that we Java and IntelliJ setup, we will need our forge workspace setup.
+Now that we have Java and IntelliJ setup, we will need our forge workspace setup.

 1.)
 Download one of the many versions of the Forge MDK from [Forge](https://files.minecraftforge.net/) <br>
     - Depending on what version pixelmon is on, the recommended forge version will change. <br>